lukysummer/Part-of-Speech-Tagging-with-HMM/README.md

 <p align="center"><img src="images/HMM.png" height = "256"></p>

-This is my implementation of Part-of-Speech Tagging with Hidden Markov Model (HMM), using pomegranate library that enables constructing a hidden markov model with hidden states and correspoding transition and emission probabilites.
-The final part-of-speech predictions for each word in the corpus was done using viterbi path algorithm.
+*This is my implementation of Part-of-Speech Tagging with Hidden Markov Model (HMM), using **pomegranate library** that enables constructing a hidden markov model with hidden states and correspoding transition and emission probabilites.

+***Brown Corpus** containing ~53,000 sentences including ~1,160,000 words was used as input data.
+*The final part-of-speech predictions for each word in the corpus was done using **viterbi path** algorithm.